Paul

 Tyson is short and stout (Paul will have a five-inch reach advantage), but he always uses his stature to his favor.
 The ex-champ loves to duck, get in close, and wing hooks to the body.
 You can bet he'll use that strategy against Paul.

 "The Problem Child," on the other hand, is much more bouncy in the ring.
 He pumps his jab and follows up with lunging hooks and overhands.
-Tyson is smart, and might be hard to break through with that strategy.
+Tyson is smart, and breaking through with that strategy might be hard.
 Still, my gut tells me Paul, the younger, fresher dude, can overwhelm his opponent with volume and cardio.

 Back to Top